Adam Bartlett

-Adam James Bartlett (born 27 February 1986) is a former English footballer who played as a goalkeeper.
+Adam James Bartlett (born 27 February 1986) is an English former footballer who played as a goalkeeper.
 Bartlett has played for Blyth Spartans, Kidderminster Harriers, Cambridge United, Hereford United, Gateshead, Hartlepool United, Darlington, York City and Whickham.
 Bartlett is currently the Head of Goalkeeping at Newcastle United.

 Career

 Early career

 Bartlett was born in Newcastle upon Tyne, Tyne and Wear.
 He started his career at Newcastle United at the age of nine.
 Over the years, he progressed through to the reserve team, playing at every youth level.
 He trained with the senior team and was a standby for a UEFA Champions League match against Inter Milan in March 2003.
 He was also an Academy goalkeeping coach at the club.
 He was released, aged 19, in 2005.

 Bartlett signed for Conference North club Blyth Spartans, playing the first game of his career at senior level against Wakefield & Emley on 10 September 2005.
 He played 14 games in his initial season, and followed this up with 47 in all competitions in 2006–07.
 He signed a new one-year contract in August 2007.
 He was named as Blyth's Player of the Season for the 2007–08 season.
 Bartlett's impressive performances at Blyth Spartans led to an England C call up and upon his departure from the club he was inducted into Blyth Spartans' Hall of Fame.
 During his final year at Blyth, he made six appearances for the England national C team.